What we at Flownative think and do

 Insights into our work, sneak peeks at projects, interesting technology, …

-• Removal of outdated PHP versions 8.0 & 8.1from Beach
+• Removal of outdated PHP versions 8.0 & 8.1 from Beach

 PHP 8.0 has served us well.
 So did PHP 8.1 But now it's time to move on–to newer PHP 8 versions.